Mind the Gap: NZBA Banking Commitments and UK Policy Gap Analysis

 The UK has 6 million small- and medium-sized enterprises (SMEs) – businesses with fewer than 250 employees.
 99% of all UK businesses are SMEs, and the vast majority of those are micro-enterprises with fewer than 10 employees.
 Collectively, SMEs are responsible for 52% of the turnover of UK plc and they employ more than 16.5 million people – a quarter of the total population.
 SMEs need to be supported in their translation to net zero, otherwise we risk leaving a core component of our economy behind as we turn green.

-We are embarking on a programme of work, Perseus, to develop a pragmatic whole-of-market solutions to create rapidly scalable, low-effort, low-friction sustainability reporting.
-This will help unlock access to capital by starting to automate GHG reporting for every SME in the country.
-Through a collaborative programme, it will automate GHG reporting for SMEs to enable banks, financial institutions and related organisations to assist UK SMEs in the Race to Zero.
+Bankers for Net Zero, alongside Icebreaker One, are developing Project Perseus, a pragmatic whole-of-market solution to create rapidly scalable, low-effort, low-friction sustainability reporting.
+This aims to help unlock access to capital by automating GHG reporting for every SME in the country.

 Fertile Ground: Accelerating the Transition to Net Zero Agriculture